Let me tell you about my young Chinese

 Yet art thou oft with me;

-And earth hath ne=er so dear a spot
+And earth hath ne=er so

 As where I meet with thee.